ridiss1/social-network-fullstack/README.md

 # MERN Stack Social Network

-* Authentication and Authorization with JsonWebToken
+* Authentication and Authorization with JSON Web Token.
+* Create Post and Comments for authenticated user.
+* Likes and Following features.

 ### Technologies